Do Large Language Models know what humans know?: Conclusion

-Where does human Theory of Mind come from?
-It could emerge in part from an innate, biologically evolved capacity to reason about the mental states of others \citep{bedny_2009_GrowingBlindDoes}.
-It might depend on experience, including language input \citep{devilliers_2014_RoleLanguageTheory}.
+Where does the human ability to reason about beliefs of others come from?
+It could emerge in part from an innate, biologically evolved capacity \citep{bedny_2009_GrowingBlindDoes}.
+It might also depend on experience, including language input \citep{devilliers_2014_RoleLanguageTheory}.
 The current results help quantify the contribution of language input.
-They suggest that language statistics alone are sufficient to generate \textit{some} sensitivity to false belief, but crucially, not to fully account for \textit{human} sensitivity to false belief.
-Human Theory of Mind may involve \textit{linking} this linguistic input to a rich array of other embodied, social experiences.
+On a text-based version of the False Belief Task, humans responded correctly (i.e., in a manner congruent with a character's belief states) $82.7\%$ of the time, while the largest LLM tested responded correctly $74.5\%$ of the time; additionally, LLM behavior did not fully explain human behavior.
+This suggests that language statistics alone are sufficient to generate \textit{some} sensitivity to false belief, but crucially, not to fully account for \textit{human} sensitivity to false belief.
+Thus, the ability of humans to attribute mental states to others may involve \textit{linking} this linguistic input to innate capacities or to other embodied or social experiences.